DCE/RPC: Software license

 Previously, the DCE source was only available under a proprietary license.
 As of January 12, 2005, it is available under a recognized open source license (LGPL), which permits a broader community to work on the source to expand its features and keep it current.
 The source may be downloaded over the web.
 The release consists of about 100 ".tar.gz" files that take up 170 Megabytes.
 (Note that they include the PostScript of all the documentation, for example.)

 The Open Group has stated it will work with the DCE community to make DCE available to the open source development community, as well as continuing to offer the source through The Open Group’s web site.

-DCE/RPC's reference implementation (version 1.1) was previously available under the BSD-compatible (Free Software) OSF/1.0 license, and is still available for at least Solaris, AIX and VMS.
+DCE/RPC's reference implementation (version 1.1) was previously available under the BSD-compatible (Free Software) OSF/1.0 license, and is still available for at least Solaris, AIX and OpenVMS.

 DCE is also still available under the previous non open-source license terms from the Open Group website.